data-liberation-project/tsa-complaint-counts/README.md

 | clean_subcat_status | `imputed` | See below for details. |
 | is_category_prefix_removed | `True` | Whether the standardization process trimmed off the (redundant) category label from the subcategory label. |

+### Caveat: Comparisons over time

+In March 2024, a TSA spokesperson [provided comments to FedScoop reporter Rebecca Heilweil](https://fedscoop.com/tsa-precheck-complaints-data/) indicating that (at least) some of the increase in complaints over time can be attributed to the agency making it easier to submit PreCheck complaints:

+> The spokesperson said that changes to several platforms and customer service tools are responsible for the rise in complaints.
+In May 2021, the agency created a new TSA PreCheck webform that saw complaints increase around 79% in the following four months.
+That August, the agency deployed messaging enhancements that, in combination with the new online form, saw complaints grow by 62% in the subsequent four months.
+(Switching to Salesforce for the TSA Contact Center at the end of 2020 also meant that the airport field in the data started to populate).

 ### Caveat: Ambiguous subcategories

 Due to how the TSA formats its PDFs, subcategories are sometimes rendered ambiguously.